-Paper 3: Realism to Postmodernism (Paper Co-Ordinator - Prof Aretha Phiri)
+Paper 3: Realism to Postmodernism (Paper Co-Ordinator - Prof Mike Marais)

 The material dealt with in this paper both precedes and succeeds that covered in the English 2 module on modernism.
 In the first part of Realism to Postmodernism, you will engage with a selection of nineteenth-century, English realist novels, and, in the second, you will encounter postmodernist narratives from various parts of the world.
-The section of the paper on realism examines the rise of the novel, and this genre's relation to class.
-European expansionism, globalisation, and the sexualisation and racialisation of the body.
-We shall also consider how the mode of realism installed by this genre inscribes understandings of subjectivity that enable it to pass off the local as universal.
+The section of the paper on realism examines the rise of the novel, and this genre's relation to class, European expansionism, globalisation, and the sexualisation and racialisation of the body.
+We shall also consider how the mode of realism installed by this genre inscribes understandings of subjectivity that enables it to pass off the local as universal.
 Thereafter, we assess the ways in which Jane Austen's Sense and Sensibility and Charles Dickens's Great Expectations draw on classic realism's highest form, the Bildungsroman.
-From the relative stability of the Bildungsroman, we move to Thomas Hardy's Jude the Obscure - a novel which pushes against the limits of realism and anticipates modernism - and consider some of the implications of Darwinian thought for the forms of nineteenth-century fiction.

-In the first part of the term devoted to postmodernism, you will be presented with short fiction by writers like Borges, Barth, Burroughs, Calvino, Couto, B. S. Johnson, Wilson Harris and Vladislavić, which will expose you to the thematic concerns and narrative strategies of postmodernist writing.
-Thereafter, we will read novels by Pynchon and DeLillo that exemplify this literary mode's preoccupation with the indeterminacy of meaning and the commodification of culture - including institutions like art and literature.
-Finally, we will examine Hamid's The Reluctant Fundamentalist, with a view to establishing how colonial and postcolonial contexts and experiences transform the ideas of postmodernism, particularly its politics of disillusionment.
-In other words, we will look at how this novel adumbrates a postcolonial postmodernism.
+In the first part of the term devoted to postmodernism, you will be presented with short fiction by writers like Borges, Barth, and Carter, which will expose you to the thematic concerns and narrative strategies of postmodernist writing.
+Thereafter, we will read novels by Pynchon and Hamid that exemplify this literary mode's preoccupation with the indeterminacy of meaning and the commodification of culture, while also showing how the colonial and postcolonial contexts transform the ideas of postmodernism.
+Finally, we shall examine the use of postmodernist strategies in a film by Radu Jude.

 Jane Austen, Sense and Sensibility [AP]

 Charles Dickens, Great Expectations [AP]

-Thomas Hardy, Jude the Obscure [AP]

-Selected postmodernist short stories [PM]
+Mohsin Hamid, The Reluctant Fundamentalist [MM]

-Thomas Pynchon, The Crying of Lot 49 [PM]
+Thomas Pynchon, The Crying of Lot 49 [MM]

-Don DeLillo, White Noise [PM]

-Mohsin Hamid.
-The Reluctant Fundamentalist [PM]
+Postmodern Short Stories [MM]